KasparEtter/ef1p/pages/email/email.md

 (In a [twist of history](https://en.wikipedia.org/wiki/SMTPS#History), port 465 was shortly registered for SMTP for Relay with Implicit TLS in 1997 before it was revoked again in 1998 when [STARTTLS for SMTP](https://datatracker.ietf.org/doc/html/rfc2487) was standardized.
-Since some email service providers began to use this port for message submission with Implicit TLS, port 465 was officially recognized for this purpose in [2018](https://datatracker.ietf.org/doc/html/rfc8314#section-7.3).)
+Since some mailbox providers began to use this port for message submission with Implicit TLS, port 465 was officially recognized for this purpose in [2018](https://datatracker.ietf.org/doc/html/rfc8314#section-7.3).)

 </details>